When someone refers you a client, there’s already trust in the room.

 Referred by Accountant ABC?
 Welcome, we’re glad you’re here.

-4. Imagery – Ideally, include imagery of you and the referral partner together.
+4. Imagery: Ideally, include imagery of you and the referral partner together.
 Alternatively, include your headshots side by side.
-We recommend that you include both company logos as well.
+We recommend that you include both company logos.

 Go beyond with your call to action

 This is where you can stand out.
-The beauty of a referral landing page is that you already know where the visitor came from – and that means you can tailor your call to action accordingly.
+The beauty of a referral landing page is that you already know where the visitor came from, which means you can tailor your call to action accordingly.

 Here are smart ways to do that: